jbellsey/redux-model-utils/README.md

 let's take a look at what your code will look like when you use this library.

-# Model-building patterns
+## Model-building patterns

 This library takes Redux and wraps it in a thin, almost object-oriented facade.
-Each feature in your app can be represented by a single model, with its own private data and public methods.
+Each feature in your app can be represented by a single object (or "model").
+Each model has its own private methods (i.e., action creators), and its own private data (i.e., its slice of the store).
+Views interact with the store by invoking these methods, and retrieve data either by using React-Redux's `connect` utility, or by subscribing to a slice of the store.

 Behind the scenes, the methods dispatch actions and use reducers to reconcile the model data.
+(It's all Redux, in the end.)
-But from a user's perspective, this is an internal implementation detail.
-As a model user, you will never use the `dispatch` method, nor `mapStateToProps`, nor will you need to create action codes.
+But from a developer's perspective, this is an internal implementation detail.
+To use one of these models, you will never use the `dispatch` method, nor `mapStateToProps`, nor will you need to create action codes.

-Consider a simple user model.
+Consider a simple model to track user data.
 The following is pseudo-code, just to illustrate where we're going:

+##### pseudocode-only.js
 ```js
 // private data:
 const userID = 0,